sysread/p6-math-vector3d/README.md

 ) returns Math::Vector3D
 ```

-Destructively multiplies tis vector by a scalar value.
+Destructively multiplies this vector by a scalar value.

 ### multi method div